 Science and Social Studies are taught using a multi-media approach incorporating videos, visuals, manipulatives, textbooks, and traditional written work.
 Experiments are a key focus of our science curriculum as are special projects in Social Studies.
 We find this approach makes the content tangible and relevant for the students.

-Art, Drama, Music and Yoga are taught one to two times per week by professionals who are experts in their subjects.
+Art, Music, Coding and Public Speaking/Debate are taught one to two times per week by professionals who are experts in their subjects.
 Students enjoy expressing themselves through painting and other visual arts as well as through performing.
-Parents and peers are frequently invited to see their creativity in action at shows and performances.

 Weekly field trips are a unique and special aspect of the curriculum at the Newton School.
 The outings provide hands-on, real world learning experiences.
 Middle school students have participated in private tours to the Capitol, the Washington Monument, The Fairfax County Courthouse, and The Howard B. Owens Science Center; they have attended musicals and dramatic performances at The Kennedy Center and Imagination Stage; and the students have participated in team-building events at Adventure Links and nearby sports facilities.